ViteStudio-Tech/ueVite-Get/README.md

 * **Static DDGI**: DDGI also includes a Static Mode with virtually instantaneous bake times.
 This mode delivers higher bounce fidelity than traditional baked-lighting solutions and generally better coverage of moving objects, thanks to DDGI’s use of Spherical Harmonics to store and filter irradiance within the probe volumes.
 Viable for ultra-low-end GPUs without RT support.

 * **Performant RT Reflections**: Vite features highly optimized RT Reflections; these are capable of running at 4K Native 60 FPS on PS5-level GPU as demonstrated in the Unreal Tournament Vite Demo.

 * **UE4 Era SSGI:** SSGI experienced both quality and performance regressions in UE5 due to its integration with Lumen, and it was no longer possible to be activated alongside DDGI.
 SSGI performs well alongside world-level GI solutions and is recommended to be used in tandem with DDGI to enhance coverage of high-frequency detail GI.

-* **Vite PhysX:** PhysX 3 integration is fully stable and commercial-ready, as it is based on UE4.
+* **Vite PhysX:** PhysX integration is fully stable and commercial-ready, as it is based on UE4.
 Vite’s PhysX 3 libraries have been upgraded to support newer Clang versions, enabling significant compiler optimizations.
-PhysX Blast support has been added, and PhysX GPU-accelerated particles that can run across GPU vendors.
+PhysX Blast support has been added, and PhysX GPU-accelerated particles can run across GPU vendors.
 	<img width="2559" height="719" alt="image" src="https://i.postimg.cc/bNzYVZS7/image-4.png" />
 	***Image: Chaos (5.7.3) 33.26fps VS PhysX (Vite) 157fps : ~4.74X end game FPS***
 	<img width="1105" height="615" alt="image" src="https://github.com/user-attachments/assets/7eb53084-98ce-4fac-a2f6-049c5487b9a1" />
 	***Image: PhysX running in fast-path by using Native PhysX Actors, about 2X faster than regular PhysX***

 * **RTXDI:** This is a **less noisy alternative to MegaLights**.
 It's the standalone version, not the Lumen-integrated RTXDI present in 5.1 and later NvRTX UE versions.
-Enabling RTXGI + RTXDI will still result in scenes with better performance than standalone Lumen (Hardware).
+Enabling DDGI + RTXDI will still result in scenes with better performance than standalone Lumen (Hardware).
 	<img width="2350" height="1390" alt="image" src="https://github.com/user-attachments/assets/8978ec33-df26-4bbf-9f46-36feff4d1455" />

 * **Tesselation:** Enables higher geometric detail based on distance or displacement maps, enabling smoother surfaces, better silhouettes, and high-frequency detail at runtime without incurring the large overhead of Nanite.